 Mosquitoes are weak fliers, so you can set up a fan to provide a steady breeze and keep the pests from landing on you while you pose for your close up.
 As an added bonus, the fan may even blow your hair or your scarf, giving your photo that coveted natural windswept look.

 While you’re getting ready for your photo shoot, be sure to apply an effective mosquito repellent.
 DEET is a reliable option, but there are also natural mosquito repellents that work almost as well.
-Choose the spray that works best for you and your family.
+Choose the mist that works best for you and your family.

-If you’re holding the photo shoot at your home and the mosquitoes in your yard are especially ferocious, consider a barrier spray on your property.
+If you’re holding the photo shoot at your home and the mosquitoes in your yard are especially ferocious, consider a barrier treatment on your property.
 Our safe and effective treatments will keep pests away for up to 21 days, so you’ll stay bug-free long after your photo shoot is complete.
 Contact DC Mosquito Squad to find out more.

 Hide your bug bites

 If you were the victim of a mosquito attack and are sporting huge red welts from your last outdoor event, there are some easy ways to conceal these bites so they won’t ruin your portrait.
 After all, you don’t want to remember those itchy bug bites long after they fade!

 Right after you get bitten, bring down the swelling by washing the area with soap and cold water, and applying an ice cube.
 Then, relieve the itching so you won’t be tempted to scratch.
 A topical hydrocortisone cream, a DIY baking soda paste, or an allergy medicine like Benadryl should do the trick.
 Scratching the bite until it’s raw can cause infection, so stopping the itch will help you avoid more problems down the line.